ÀÏ˾»úÎçÒ¹¸£Àû

 Position before 6 April 2025

-The current position is as set out in the Domicile for UK inheritance tax guidance note.
+The position is as set out in detail in the Domicile for UK inheritance tax guidance note.

-In addition, the remittance basis of taxation will be abolished and replaced with a time-limited foreign income and gains (FIG) regime.
+In addition, the remittance basis of taxation was abolished and replaced with a four-year foreign income and gains (FIG) regime.
 See the Abolition of the remittance basis from 2025/26 guidance note for further details.

 Continue reading the full document